Christian Cameron: Long War series

 The Long War series is Cameron's second historical series, also published by Orion in the UK.
 Cameron's series covers the Persian Wars from the first-person point of view of a historical figure, Arimnestos of Plataea.
 The first book, Killer of Men (published in 2010), is named after Achilles, the man-killer of the Iliad, and covers in first person the early life of Arimnestos and his participation in the Ionian Revolt.
-The next installment of the series is Marathon (published 2011), which culminates in the titular battle.
-Poseidon's Spear (2013) covers the five years after Marathon and is a more personal tale of adventure, exploration and revenge across the western Mediterranean and Atlantic Europe.
+The next installment of the series is Marathon (published in 2011), which culminates in the titular battle.
+Poseidon's Spear (2013) covers the five years after Marathon and is a more personal tale of adventure, exploration, and revenge across the western Mediterranean and Atlantic Europe.
 The Great King (2014) has Arimnestos partake in Sparta's diplomatic mission to Persia and ends with the Battle of Artemisium.
 Salamis (2015) covers the titular battle and The Rage of Ares (2016) ends the series with the battles of Plataea and Mycale.
-In addition to the battles, the series also features aspects of life in ancient Greece, such as smithery, farming and sailing, and historical figures such as Heraclitus, Aristides, Gorgo and Xerxes.
+In addition to the battles, the series also features aspects of life in ancient Greece, such as smithery, farming, and sailing, and historical figures such as Heraclitus, Aristides, Gorgo, and Xerxes.

 Chivalry series

 The Chivalry series is Cameron's third historical series, also published by Orion (May 2013).
-Based loosely around the exploits of Sir William Gold, one of Sir John Hawkwood's lieutenant's in Italy, this series begins with Gold's life as a goldsmith's apprentice in London just after the great plague of 1347 and will continue through the Battle of Poitiers and the Savoyard Crusade, as well as the Peasants' Revolt of 1381, right through to the Battle of Agincourt in 1415, covering the history of the period—military, chivalric, and literary—in England, France, Italy, and Greece and roughly in parallel with the career of Chaucer's knight.
+Based loosely around the exploits of Sir William Gold, one of Sir John Hawkwood's lieutenants in Italy, this series begins with Gold's life as a goldsmith's apprentice in London just after the great plague of 1347 and will continue through the Battle of Poitiers and the Savoyard Crusade, as well as the Peasants' Revolt of 1381, right through to the Battle of Agincourt in 1415, covering the history of the period—military, chivalric, and literary—in England, France, Italy, and Greece and roughly in parallel with the career of Chaucer's knight.
 Geoffrey Chaucer is a major character, along with John Hawkwood and Jean Le Maingre.